Hydra-Chain/hydragon-core-contracts/docs/HydraStaking/HydraStaking.md

 function stake() external payable
 ```

-Stakes sent amount.
+Stakes the sent amount.

-*If user has active vested position, it will revert.*
+*Reverts if we have an active position for the staker.*

 ### stakeOf